 For the frosting:

 Beat cream cheese and butter for several minutes, until combined.
 Add powdered sugar and vanilla extract.
 Beat for a couple more minutes until smooth and creamy.
-If the frosting appears too thin, place it in the refrigerator for 20 minutes to slightly firm up.
+If the frosting appears too thin, add a little more powdered sugar or place it in the refrigerator for 20 minutes to slightly firm up

 I like to use a 2 teaspoon cookie scoop for these cookies.
 Since one sandwich is made up of two cookies and a generous amount of frosting, I find that smaller cookies are better.
 Also, when dropping your dough onto the baking sheets, you need to make sure that your dough is all the same size.
 You want the cookies to bake up evenly so that when you sandwich them, the top and bottom halves are similar in size.